 Step 7:

-Repeat the search process until you find the off-peak night award that is suitable for your dates.
+Repeat the search process until you find the off-peak night award suitable for your dates.

-By and large, having flexible dates will be more favorable as it is difficult to predict when off-peak awards are assigned and when they will be available.
+Having flexible dates will be more favorable as it is difficult to predict when off-peak awards will be assigned and when they will be available.

 For example, if standard rooms are not available for off-peak pricing, you can press the drop-down arrow to reveal the other room options for the property.